YanaGilBCN/movie_rating/Readme.md

 ## Questions

-1. **Number of 2018 Comedy Films:** According to the provided dataset, how many 2018 films were categorized as a Comedy?
+1. **Number of 2018 Comedy Films:** How many 2018 films were categorized as a Comedy?

-2. **Highly Rated 2018 Films:** According to the provided dataset, how many 2018 films got a score of 8.0 or higher?
+2. **Highly Rated 2018 Films:** How many 2018 films got a score of 8.0 or higher?
 (Note that this will require joining the two datasets together)

 3. **Best Film of 2018:** What was the best film of 2018?

 4. **Audience Preference:** Do audiences prefer longer films, or shorter films?
-You may choose to simply outline your methodology to approach this problem.
+Outline your methodology instead of writing the code.

 ## Dataset Details